Board of Directors

 Director

-Jennifer Barton Burch, M.S. , FIT/OGA received a graduate degree in biochemistry, cell, and molecular biology from the Johns Hopkins School of Medicine in 2002.
+Jennifer Barton Burch, M.S., FIT/OGA received a graduate degree in biochemistry, cell, and molecular biology from the Johns Hopkins School of Medicine in 2002.
 She began her career as a molecular biologist at Emory University soon after.
-It wasn’t until 2011, when her then second grade daughter was diagnosed with dyslexia, that she began her training in the Orton Gillingham approach to better understand her child’s needs.
+It wasn’t until 2011, when her then second-grade daughter was diagnosed with dyslexia, that she began her training in the Orton Gillingham approach to better understand her child’s needs.
 Jen is currently a Fellow-in-Training (FIT) with the Orton Gillingham Academy (OGA).
 She works as the Purpose Built Schools Atlanta Project Coordinator for The Dyslexia Resource at The Schenck School, specifically working to remediate students in an underserved public school in Atlanta.
-Jen has served in multiple leadership roles within her community: past PTA president at her childrens’ elementary school and middle school, technology chair for the Atlanta chapter of PEO, and has served on the Dyslexia Dash committee for the past five years.
-Jen appreciates the opportunity to serve all that are impacted by dyslexia in Georgia by being on the IDA-GA board.
+Jen has served in multiple leadership roles within her community: past PTA president at her children’s elementary school and middle school, technology chair for the Atlanta chapter of PEO, and has served on the Dyslexia Dash committee for the past five years.
+Jen appreciates the opportunity to serve all who are impacted by dyslexia in Georgia by being on the IDA-GA board.

 Matt Carter